-E. Water Quality Requirements - New development and other activities that create new impervious surfaces shall construct permanent water quality facilities to reduce contaminants entering the storm and surface water system.
+E. Water Quality Requirements - New development and other activities that create new impervious surfaces greater than 1,000 square feet, including the replacement of existing impervious areas, shall construct permanent water quality facilities to reduce contaminants entering the storm and surface water system.